crinnsh/Startpage-for-Browser/README.md

-# Startpage-for-Browser
+# Startpage for Browser
-Startpage for your browser.
+Startpage for your browser. <br/>

+For available languages, check the branches. <br/>

+This is purely a personal project and was made for learning.